statikowsky/mutant/mutant-doc/quickstart/quickstart.md

 ```

 We can use the `act` helper so we do not have to specify the signature of our lambda.
+Then we can reference our actions when mapping our routes:

 `AppStart.kt`
 ```kotlin